Cowen Increases Ceridian HCM (NYSE:CDAY) Price Target to $70.00

-Ceridian HCM (NYSE:CDAY – Get Rating) had its price objective lifted by analysts at Cowen from $67.00 to $70.00 in a report released on Thursday, Stock Target Advisor reports.
-Cowen’s price objective points to a potential upside of 15.59% from the company’s current price.
+Ceridian HCM (NYSE:CDAY – Get Rating) had its target price hoisted by analysts at Cowen from $67.00 to $70.00 in a research report issued on Thursday, The Fly reports.
+Cowen’s price objective would indicate a potential upside of 15.59% from the stock’s previous close.

-CDAY has been the topic of several other reports.
-Credit Suisse Group boosted their price objective on shares of Ceridian HCM from $70.00 to $75.00 and gave the company an “outperform” rating in a report on Thursday, August 4th.
-Cowen lifted their target price on Ceridian HCM from $67.00 to $70.00 in a research report on Thursday.
-Barclays raised Ceridian HCM from an “underweight” rating to an “equal weight” rating and lifted their target price for the company from $54.00 to $64.00 in a research report on Monday, October 31st.
-BMO Capital Markets lifted their target price on Ceridian HCM from $70.00 to $73.00 and gave the company an “outperform” rating in a research report on Thursday, August 4th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their target price on Ceridian HCM from $85.00 to $80.00 in a research report on Thursday, August 4th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Ceridian HCM has a consensus rating of “Hold” and a consensus target price of $70.08.
+Other equities research analysts have also recently issued research reports about the stock.
+Cowen lifted their price target on shares of Ceridian HCM to $72.00 in a report on Tuesday, August 9th.
+Piper Sandler boosted their target price on shares of Ceridian HCM from $48.00 to $60.00 and gave the company a “neutral” rating in a report on Thursday, August 4th.
+Deutsche Bank Aktiengesellschaft lowered their target price on shares of Ceridian HCM from $85.00 to $80.00 in a report on Thursday, August 4th.
+Citigroup lowered their target price on shares of Ceridian HCM from $73.00 to $68.00 in a report on Friday, October 21st.
+Finally, BMO Capital Markets boosted their target price on shares of Ceridian HCM from $70.00 to $73.00 and gave the company an “outperform” rating in a report on Thursday, August 4th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $70.08.

 Insider Buying and Selling

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Quadrant Capital Group LLC raised its stake in shares of Ceridian HCM by 114.8% during the second quarter.
-Quadrant Capital Group LLC now owns 844 shares of the company’s stock worth $40,000 after purchasing an additional 451 shares during the last quarter.
-Signaturefd LLC raised its stake in shares of Ceridian HCM by 71.3% during the first quarter.
-Signaturefd LLC now owns 603 shares of the company’s stock worth $41,000 after purchasing an additional 251 shares during the last quarter.
-Advisors Asset Management Inc. purchased a new stake in shares of Ceridian HCM during the first quarter worth approximately $41,000.
-Allworth Financial LP raised its stake in shares of Ceridian HCM by 258.2% during the third quarter.
-Allworth Financial LP now owns 978 shares of the company’s stock worth $55,000 after purchasing an additional 705 shares during the last quarter.
-Finally, Wahed Invest LLC purchased a new stake in shares of Ceridian HCM during the second quarter worth approximately $69,000.
+Several hedge funds and other institutional investors have recently modified their holdings of CDAY.
+Capital International Investors bought a new position in shares of Ceridian HCM during the first quarter valued at about $366,250,000.
+Select Equity Group L.P. raised its stake in shares of Ceridian HCM by 22.3% during the first quarter.
+Select Equity Group L.P. now owns 14,994,453 shares of the company’s stock valued at $1,025,021,000 after acquiring an additional 2,731,243 shares during the last quarter.
+Renaissance Technologies LLC raised its stake in shares of Ceridian HCM by 377.0% during the first quarter.
+Renaissance Technologies LLC now owns 822,000 shares of the company’s stock valued at $56,204,000 after acquiring an additional 649,656 shares during the last quarter.
+Natixis raised its stake in shares of Ceridian HCM by 4,343.7% during the second quarter.
+Natixis now owns 630,968 shares of the company’s stock valued at $29,706,000 after acquiring an additional 616,769 shares during the last quarter.
+Finally, Woodline Partners LP bought a new position in Ceridian HCM in the second quarter worth about $26,334,000.

 About Ceridian HCM